Our Members Asked:

 Inositol hexaphosphate (IP6), more commonly known as phytic acid or phytate (the salt form), is a naturally-occurring compound.
 It is a source of phosphate in many plants and is abundant in foods such as cereals, grains and legumes.

-; in fact, it can chelate minerals in the gut, inhibiting their absorption
+IP6 is not digestible by people; in fact, it can chelate minerals in the gut, inhibiting their absorption.

 IP6 alone does not appear to have been used in any clinical studies.
-However, it has been used in combination with inositol (also known as myo-inositol) in preliminary studies and there is one report of this combination used by a man with stage IV metastatic melanoma who, as reported by his doctors at the Mayo Clinic, entered remission.
-Do not confuse inositol hexaphosphate with inositol hexanicotinate — a form of niacin found in some supplements.
+However, it has been used in combination with myo-inositol (also known as inositol) in preliminary research to reduce side effects of cancer therapy in women with breast cancer.
+There is one report of this combination used by a man with advanced skin cancer who, as reported by his doctors at the Mayo Clinic, entered remission.

+Note: Do not confuse inositol hexaphosphate with inositol hexanicotinate — a form of niacin found in some supplements.

 Join today to unlock all member benefits including full access to all CL Answers and over 1,400 reviews.Join Now